basho-labs/the-basho-community/release-notes/riak-community-0.2.md

-Riak Community v0.2 is slate for Tuesday, May 1st.
+Riak Community v0.2 is slated for Tuesday, May 1st.

 ### Release Notes - The Riak Community v0.2